 4. The World Feels Unreal or Slightly Dreamlike

 There are days when everything feels slightly removed.
 Colors look flatter.
 Sounds don’t land the same way.
 Movies don’t hold your attention.
 Music that used to move you does nothing.
-You’re there, going through the motions, but not fully plugged in.
+You’re there, going through the motions, but not fully present.

 Time starts behaving oddly.
 Hours vanish without you noticing, then five minutes drags on forever.
 Memories blur together.
 Yesterday feels hard to recall, yet a moment from years ago suddenly comes back with sharp clarity.

-It’s not that you believe the world isn’t real.
-It’s more like you’re watching it from the other side of a pane, close enough to see everything, but not quite inside it.
+You don’t necessarily think the world isn’t real.
+It feels more like watching life through glass, close enough to see everything, but not quite inside it.

 5. You Catch Yourself Questioning Existence

-Not in a philosophical essay way.
-More like small thoughts that show up out of nowhere.
+Small thoughts just show up out of nowhere.

 “Is this really it?”